hildigerr/mobs/README.md

 The sourcecode (by PilzAdam), models (by Pavel_S), and other graphics (unless otherwise noted) were originally released under the *WTFPL* (see below).

 ### Cow Assets ###
-The cow texture was created by [rinoux](https://forum.minetest.net/memberlist.php?mode=viewprofile&u=1128).
+The 2D cow texture was created by [rinoux](https://forum.minetest.net/memberlist.php?mode=viewprofile&u=1128).
 It was retrieved from the [mobf](https://wiki.minetest.net/Mods/MOB_Framework) mod by [sapier](https://forum.minetest.net/memberlist.php?mode=viewprofile&u=231).
 The cow's dry-up sound came from there too, which reports that the graphic is under WTFPL and the [sound](http://commons.wikimedia.org/wiki/Category:Mudchute_Park_and_Farm) was created by [Secretlondon](http://commons.wikimedia.org/wiki/User:Secretlondon).
+The milk_[splash](http://www.youtube.com/watch?v=Z3GEcgwEMQo) sound effect, for when milking a cow, was originally added in my_mobs v0.2.

+### Racoon Assets ###
+The racoon was originally added in my_mobs v0.5.
+All that is know of the 2D sprite is that the original --[link](http://stephaniecome-ryker.com/blog/wp-content/uploads/2011/04/coon.jpg)-- is broken.

 ### Rodent Assets ###
 The rabbit and rat textures were acquired from cornernote's [critters](http://minetest.net/forum/viewtopic.php?id=3337) modpack.
 It's README.txt reports: